 Our clients (a pair of neighbours) took the opportunity to collaborate on this side return extension project.
 Each wanted an open plan kitchen diner and looked to save money through economy of labour and scale.

-A side return is the area formed by the main part of many period UK homes and the narrower projection which usually contains the kitchen.
-This design worked in the Victorian and Edwardian periods when terraced houses were booming, but they don’t always work in the modern day.
-Many side returns end up as a general dumping ground, yet they offer so much potential for developing a family home.
-Most of our side return extensions create large open plan kitchen diners.
+A side return is the area formed by the main part of many period UK homes and the narrower projection to the rear.
+This design worked in the Victorian and Edwardian periods when terraced houses were booming, but they don’t always serve modern day families.
+The side return is often used as a dumping ground, yet it offers great potential for developing a family home.
+Most of our side return extensions contain a large open plan kitchen diner which opens out onto the garden.

-We presented several concepts to our clients in the form of rendered 3D visuals.
-Both neighbours agreed on the external configuration; this would comprise bifold doors and a large glass transom to the end elevation, with three rooflights on a flat roof.
-Together this design would flood the space with natural light.
+We presented several concepts to our clients in the form of 3D visuals.
+Both neighbours agreed on the external configuration comprising bi-fold doors and a large glass transom window to the end elevation.
+Three rooflights on a flat roof would provide additional natural light.

 The construction would meet at a new party wall, with existing side walls removed to create open-plan spaces.
-The key difference between the properties was that one neighbour would have a separate utility room, whilst the other preferred a large kitchen island.
+The key difference between the properties was that one neighbour opted for a separate utility room, whilst the other preferred a large kitchen island.

 Once the general concepts were accepted, and following pre-app advice from the planning office, we obtained formal planning approval.
 You can read more about this process on our planning applications page.